openshift/enhancements/enhancements/monitoring/user-workload-monitoring.md

 ##### Developer perspective

 Alerts/Recording Rules Aggregation implies that the user potentially chooses whether recording or alerting rules are being deployed on the user workload Prometheus or Thanos Ruler.
-In order to retrieve the full list of user workload recording alerting and recording rules the existing Thanos Querier gets support for the Prometheus `/api/v1/rules` and `/api/v1/alerts` API.
+In order to retrieve the full list of user workload recording alerting and recording rules the existing Thanos Querier gets support for the Prometheus `/api/v1/rules` API.
 Internally it fans out to the existing in-cluster Prometheus, the user workload monitoring Prometheus, and ThanosRuler.
 See [7] and [8] for further implementation details.

 Tenancy is achieved using prom-label-proxy and kube-rbac-proxy.
 Here, returned alerts and rules are constrained and filtered with the tenancy namespace label.